jvns/nginx-playground/README.md

 ## things you might want to change

-Some things that are specific to my deployment of this code, that you'll want to remove or change if you run it yourself or make significant changes:
+Some things that are specific to my deployment of this code, that you'll want to remove or change if you make significant changes:

 * "a wizard zines project" in the header
 * the analytics (grep for `plausible`)